Prag8855/aab/content/guides/german-health-insurance.md

 {% include '_blocks/healthInsuranceQuestion.html' %}

-If you are self-employed, *never* choose health insurance yourself.
-It's a really complicated choice, and you can make expensive mistakes.
+If you are self-employed, never choose health insurance yourself.
+It's a complicated decision, and you can make expensive mistakes.

 ### 3. Apply for health insurance